CZ-NIC/knot/doc/configuration.rst

      - id: default
        global-module: mod-rosedb/default

-  *Note: The module accepts just one parameter – the path to the directory where the database will be stored.*
+The module accepts just one parameter – the path to the directory where the database will be stored.

 * Start the server: